Stripping your old finish

 Our sealer is very easy to use and builds to an amazing level barrier between wood and your finish.
 It is a high solids sealer, so it will fill up any minor imperfections from the grain filling process.
 Thinner coats are better to build up than super thick coats.
 Sand between coats if necessary and clean your work using naptha or mineral spirits.
 Wait at least 1 hour between coats for sanding.
 Make sure all dust is cleaned up and use a tack cloth before spraying any new coats.
 2-3 coats, 20 mins - 1 hour apart.

 Applying the primer coat is an important step in the finishing process.
 If you are finishing your guitar natural, translucent or sunburst, then you do not need to worry about this.
 Anyone doing an opaque custom colour, primer is used to achieve better colour coverage and spot any imperfections up until now in the finishing process.
 As with others, start with a light coat.
 After that, use until you achieve good coverage.
 Let dry and inspect your work.
 2-3 coats, 20 mins - 1 hour apart.
 If the primer looks rough, you can lightly sand with 400 grit sandpaper.
 The primer will opaque more with each coat. it may appear light on your first coat.
 By your 2nd coat you will notice a much more opaque base.

 Time for colour.
 If your primer coat is done we can add colour now.
 The process is the same.
 Start with a lighter coat followed by wet coats until full coverage is achieved.
 1-3 coats, 20 mins - 1 hour apart.
 If you have an issue with anything, you can sand your colour coat once dry.
-Apply more colour if you need to in the affected area.
+Apply more colour to in the affected area.
 Clean your work 100% before moving to clear.
 Metallics should not be sanded at all.
 However, if you have an issue, you can sand it out carefully and re apply colour to get the metallic effect.